Kode/Krom/readme.md

 To do a release build first set the release variable in Chakra/Build/korefile.js to true.

-* For Windows: Compile Chakra/Build/Chakra.Core.sln then run node Kore/make
+* For Windows: Run node Kore/make and compile in Visual Studio for x64
-* For macOS: Run node Kore/make --noshaders
+* For macOS: Run node Kore/make --noshaders and compile in Xcode
 * For Linux: Run node Kore/make --compiler clang --compile

 ## Running